-Use the illustrations starting on page 35 as a reference for checking the following items.
+Use the illustration on page 35 as a reference for checking the following items.
 Make sure the appliance is cool before proceeding.

-Secondary Air Tube - Make sure the air tube and pin are intact and not deteriorated.
+Secondary Air Tubes - Check the air tubes and collars to make sure they are intact and not severely deteriorated.
 Slight scaling or rusting of the metal is normal.
+Make sure the roll pins hold the air tubes in place.